dbo99/csdvr----calsimII-data-vis-in-r/README.md

 ### needs ###

 - WRIMS CalSim output in `.csv` format (not `.dss`).
-If csv file needed, specify `outputname.csv` instead of `outputname.dss` in WRIMS' Decision Variable (DV) field to return both `.csv` and `.dss` files via WRIMS versions 2018 or later (free from Caliornia DWR - email list distribution - link at bottom)
+If csv file needed, specify `outputname.csv` instead of `outputname.dss` in WRIMS' Decision Variable (DV) field to return both `.csv` and `.dss` files via WRIMS versions 2018 or later (free from California Dept. of Water Resources - email list distribution - see link at bottom for request)
 - R and R libraries specified in `libs.r`

 ### steps ###